DNNCommunity/Dnn.CommunityForums/README.md

 When using this module, it's important to know that it can be set-up in numerous ways.
 To make your initial experience easier, there is a wizard that will pre-configure the module for you with the most common settings, as well as adding some starter modules for you to use (or not).

 1. There are 3 modules that you'll find installed.
 The primary one that you should be using is simply named `Community Forums`.
-The other two modules are companion modules that server other complimentary purposes.
+The other two modules are companion modules that serve other complementary purposes.

 2. When you add the `Community Forums` module to the page, it will show you a welcome message.
 Click the `Continue` button to proceed.